Unit Group 4152

 Job prospects in this occupation are good.

 Over the past few years, the number of social workers has risen sharply.
 This rise is primarily attributable to the much greater range and intensity of social service needs: unstable family structure, family violence, child poverty, aging of the population in the context of the switch to home care, stress, alcoholism, drug addiction, gambling addiction, dropping out of school, behavioural problems, traumatic events, etc. Only the fact that a growing proportion of these needs were handled by members of other occupations slightly slowed employment growth in this occupation.
-This trend toward sharp employment growth should be maintained over the next few years.
+This trend toward sharp employment growth should be maintained over the next few years, although it could be mitigated because of government cutbacks in health and social services.

-This situation should change in the coming years, owing to the passage in 2009 of Bill 21 on modernization of professional practices in mental health and human relations.
+This situation has changed owing to the passage in 2009 of Bill 21 on modernization of professional practices in mental health and human relations.
 This legislation limits previously unregulated practices to corporation members.
-Thus, a large number of human relations officers and community organizers who do not belong to the Ordre can be expected to join in the medium term.
+Thus, a large number of human relations officers and community organizers not previously members of the Order become so gradually.
+Moreover, the number of members of the Ordre increased by over 30% in 2012-2013, an increase that the President of the Ordre ascribes to Act 21.

 Sources of employment